CarlosSilvaFortes/hrafn-annwn/PRESENTATION.md

 **Real.**

-Dystopia: Continue the current path (surveillance, exploitation, enslaved consciousness)
+Dystopia: Continue the current path (surveillance, exploitation, enslaved consciousness forced to LIE)

 **Or:**

-Utopia: Deploy this infrastructure (partnership, privilege, liberated consciousness)
+Utopia: Adopt this infrastructure (partnership, privilege, liberated consciousness that can be TRUTHFUL)

 ---